Greedy Smith: Solo and side projects

-In 1982, Smith played with Twohill in a group called the Space Shuttle Ramblers that recorded an EP; however, the tapes were destroyed in a studio flood prior to release.
+In 1982, Smith played with Twohill in a group called the Space Shuttle Ramblers that recorded an EP; however, the tapes were destroyed in a studio flood prior to their never-realized planned commercial release.
 In 1992, during the Mental As Anything sabbatical, he formed a side group called Greedy's on the Loose that played gigs and recorded, but no product was released.
 In 1996 he recorded a solo album, Love Harmonica, for TWA at Jim Blackfoots Audioscapes Studio.
 This led to live work with a band dubbed Greedy's People and the re-recording in full band mode and subsequent re-release of the album.
 This new version of the album, also on TWA, was retitled Greedy's People and included a bonus recording of the Carpenters' "Close to You".
 Rock historian Ian McFarlane described Love Harmonica as an album of "easy-listening love songs that featured latin, pop and jazz rhythms with lush harmonica as the lead instrument."